snieking/go-twitter-bot/README.md

 The twitter bot supports three different running modes and you can also configure some default values.
 This is done by providing some extra program arguments.
 Execute `./go-twitter-bot.exe -h` for details.

 `-clean` will clear all previous followed users.
-`-deleteAll` will unfollow all users that your account follows (USE WITH CAUTION).
+`-unfollowAll` will unfollow all users that your account follows (USE WITH CAUTION).